Skip to content

 At North Shore Center For Plastic Surgery we can diagnose and offer treatment options for your pilonidal cyst.
 Typically treatment options include antibiotic management, emergency drainage of cyst or complete surgical removal.

-Emergency Surgical Drainage
+Emergent Surgical Drainage

-Surgical Removal
+Surgical Removal and Reconstruction

 You Are Not Alone!
 Stop The